anoopsarkar/compilers-class-hw/compiler-contest/README.md

 1. The directory `references/your-groupname` should contain the Decaf source files named with a `.decaf` file name suffix.
 1. You can create the contents of directory `references/your-groupname` by running `python zipout.py -t answer/testcases` and copying over the `.out` files to your references (sub)directory.
 1. Enter the contest by emailing me your gitlab repo or github private repo.
 Include the full path to the answer directory in your URL.
 I will pull and compile your compiler from this repository.
+1. No fuzzing allowed.
+The testcases are expected to be hand checked or sanitized even if you used an automated method to generate them.

 The Contest
 -----------